Treatment for Parkinson’s could now get even better

 People are primarily treated with medicine, but in some cases doctors use Deep Brain Stimulation (DBS).
 In DBS, the surgeon places a thin metal wire in the brain, which can be used to send electrical pulses.
 DBS is effective in treating tremor, but alleviating difficulties in walking and freezing remains a challenge.

-Now, a study from the University of Copenhagen conducted in mice demonstrate that DBS treatment of walking problems in Parkinson could be optimised by targeting specific eurons in the brainstem – possibly benefitting some of the more than 7 to 10 million people suffering from the disease worldwide.
+Now, a study from the University of Copenhagen conducted in mice demonstrate that DBS treatment of walking problems in Parkinson could be optimised by targeting specific neurons in the brainstem – possibly benefitting some of the more than 7 to 10 million people suffering from the disease worldwide.

 "Brainstem DBS is the right strategy to facilitate patients to walk properly again"